riddryan/Running/README.md

 ### Construct the Class State Definition in Matlab ###

 First make a class that interprets the states of the model that you will build in Matlab into readable words.
 This is most useful when you are working with a lot of models or degrees of freedom and don't remember which state is which.
+Furthermore, if you have many models but with common elements such as a "pelvis" body, then references within code to the states of that body do not need to be rewritten for the new model.

 * Make a copy of SLIPState.m in the folder State_Definitions and rename it MyStomachState.m